fedimint/fedimint.org/docs/TradeOffs/02-NotYourKeys.md

 ![Not your keys not your coins](/img/raw-figures/fm-notyourkeys.excalidraw.png)

-The context here is that whilst you control your own eCash tokens, you are very much giving up custody of your bitcoin to the federation guardians.
+The context here is that whilst you control your own eCash notes, you are very much giving up custody of your bitcoin to the federation guardians.

-In this  eCash Tokens are IOUs redeemable to the Fedimint for bitcoin.
+In this eCash notes are IOUs redeemable to the Fedimint for bitcoin.

 This is a reasonable concern for bitcoiners coming from a full self sovereign custody arrangement, in which they hold and backup their own private keys.